xxh/xxh/README.md

-<p align="center">You chosen a favorite command shell and spent hours to adjust it, to stuffed it with shortcuts and colors.
+<p align="center">You chosen a favorite command shell and spent months to stuffed it with shortcuts and colors.
 But when you move from local to remote host using ssh you lose it all.
-The mission of xxh is to allow you bring your favorite shell wherever you go through the ssh.</p>
+The mission of xxh is to bring your favorite shell wherever you go through the ssh.</p>
 <p align="center">
   <a href="https://pypi.org/project/xonssh-xxh/" target="_blank"><img src="https://img.shields.io/pypi/v/xonssh-xxh.svg" alt="[release]"></a>
   <a href="https://asciinema.org/a/osSEzqnmH9pMYEZibNe2K7ZL7" target="_blank"><img alt="[asciinema demo]" src="https://img.shields.io/badge/demo-asciinema-grass"></a>